DavidFB94/pro-fit-pt/README.md

 Social media can potentially build a community of users around the business, and boost site visitor numbers, especially when using larger platforms such a Facebook.

 A newsletter list can be used by the business to send regular messages to site users.

 For example, what items are on special offer, new items in stock, updates to business hours, notifications of events, and much more!

-For example, what items are on special offer, new items in stock, updates to business hours, notifications of events, and much more!